-In my case, I moved to Hamburg because my boyfriend is from here and we decided it would be a good base for a year of European travels and saving money.
+I moved to Hamburg because I decided it would be a good base for a year of European travels and saving money.
 I didn’t want to be based in the UK and I loved Germany already, plus I loved the challenge of living somewhere entirely new.
 I know others who have moved to Germany for work, for a change of scenery, to study or even just for the challenge.
-And that was part of the inspiration behind my decision to move, not just for my relationship but also because I love a challenge, I love being inspired by the world around me and by new locations.
-It’s a way of bringing travel into a much more stable life and that’s something I love, that despite settling in one place for a while, I still get the opportunity of new experiences and a new way of living.
+And that was part of the inspiration behind my decision to move, but also because I love a challenge, I love being inspired by the world around me and by new locations.
+It's a way of bringing travel into a much more stable life and that's something I love, that despite settling in one place for a while, I still get the opportunity of new experiences and a new way of living.
 Not speaking the language should never be a reason not to take on a new job, relationship or life, it is merely a blip on the horizon, another challenge to face and conquer.

 How does it feel to not speak the language?

 If anything, for native English speakers, it is a completely unique experience to be surrounded by another language and people who don’t understand you.
 It’s truly humbling to feel so vulnerable and to understand what people from communities around the world must go through every day.
 It can feel isolating and lonely at times – I miss the banter with random strangers in the street or in the supermarket, or on nights out.
 It can be frustrating when you’re with a group of Germans and they all slip back into speaking German very fast so you don’t understand a word of what is being said.